dblock/code.dblock.org/_posts/2011/2011-05-04-grape-api-authentication-w-devise.markdown

 #### A User Logged in with a Form

 A previously logged in user is authenticated with Devise (based on Warden).
-There’s nothing special to do for the API except to insert an _authenticated_user_ method in those APIs that require it.
+There's nothing special to do for the API except to insert an _authenticated_user_ method in those APIs that require it.

 {% highlight ruby %}
 get "me" do